arttatum/PaymentGateway/README.md

 - Get the status of a Payment Request as a Merchant.

-## Assumptions
+## Assumptions & Limitations

 I have assumed that the Acquiring Bank will response asynchronously, hence I have modelled a callback endpoint where they provide status updates.

-The Acquiring Bank will authenticate our requests through API Keys and Network layer controls (Safelisted AWS Account ID / VPC Endpoint ID).

-## What I have delivered today, what I would deliver given more time

 For expediency, I have implemented:
 - The Lambdas at the core of these designs
 - The DynamoDB table that stores the PaymentRequest aggregate
 - The SQS queue that decouples accepting a PaymentRequest from a Merchant from forwarding it to the Acquiring Bank.

+I have not implemented:
+- IAM
+- Security Groups
+- Elastic Load Balancing
+- API Gateway

-To enable testing and demonstration in a local environment, without requiring provisioning and deployment to an AWS environemnt, I have opted to use localstack[https://localstack.cloud/].
+To enable testing and demonstration in a local environment, without requiring provisioning and deployment to an AWS environemnt, I have opted to use localstack[https://localstack.cloud/]s.
 The README in the infrastructure folder provides detailed instructions on how to set up and run the solution locally.

 The below diagrams illustrate a first draft on how to build this solution for production workloads.
 The designs aim to optimise for performance, security, scalability, and cost.